 - This field indicates the number of times a BugzScout submission has been consolidated into this case.
 It will only appear when the value is greater than 1.
-This is always updated on new submissions, regardless of the value of the “Scout Will” field.
+This is always updated on new submissions, regardless of the value of the Scout Will field.

 - Scout Message

 - A custom message to be returned when the next BugzScout submission matches this case, i.e. if and when a case with the same Description is submitted again.

 - Scout Will

-- This controls whether or not future submissions that match this case’s Description will be appended to it or not.
-If it is set to “Stop Reports”, future submissions with the same description will not be added to this case.
+- Stop Reports means that future submissions with the same description will not be added to this case.
 Since the case will not be edited, the user it is assigned to will not receive a notification.

-- FogBugz will automatically change this field to “Stop Reports” after 50 occurrences.
+- After 50 occurrences, FogBugz will automatically change this field to Stop Reports.
 The field will show how many remaining occurrences will be logged.

-- Note that if you change this field to “Stop Reports” or FogBugz does so automatically, the occurrence count and last occurrence date and time will still update when new submissions are received.
+- If Stop Reports is set (by you or FogBugz automatically), the occurrence count and last occurrence date and time will still update when new submissions are received.

 - Last Occurrence

-- This field shows the most recent date and time of submission.
-This is always updated on new submissions, regardless of the value of the “Scout Will” field.
+- The most recent date and time of a submission.
+This is always updated on new submissions, regardless of the value of the Scout Will field.